theflyoccultist/theflyoccultist/README.md

 I am a fullstack developer specializing in React, Node.js and Typescript.
 I love programming because it poses everyday a new challenge, allowing me to continuously learn through making new projects.
 From making backend APIs to user-friendly interfaces, I love both sides of web development.🌱 I’m currently also getting into Machine Learning, and exploring its possibilities to enrich my apps with its features.

 Want to work together or just have a conversation?
-Let's connect on GitHub, and explore the possibilities!
+Let's connect, and explore the possibilities!